AndrewConway/ConcreteSTV/ElectionRules.md

 the AEC's handling of rule 18 is not addressed in the legislation.
 The legislation does include a clause requiring some checking of the listed votes against the paper ballots, which is a great thing as it will encourage the AEC to actually provide some meaningful evidence that the election result is correct.
 I will create new rulesets taking the new legislation into account very soon.
+I have gotten as far as renaming the existing set :-( so far.

 ## ACT Legislative Assembly